 • Aural tests of Grade V-VI standard (including sight singing).

-• Attend interviews with the Director of Music and a senior member of staff.
+• Attend interviews with the Director of Music and Head of Academic Music.

 16+ Entry